CattoFace/barrcodes/content/posts/aoc2024/day9.md

 Day9 - Part1/no_parse   time:   [72.036 µs 72.106 µs 72.193 µs]
 ```
 So I'll stop there.

+## Trusting The Compiler
+Throughout the solutions, I used `(read..read+X as u64).sum::<u64>()` to sum the indices, on it's surface this seems very inefficient, but in reality this operation pretty much always gets optimized to the well known mathematical formula `(first-last+1)(first+last)/2`(for the right side open range).
+I've implemented the formula myself to compare and could measure no real difference.
+Unfortunately, at the moment `perf` still refuses to work correctly so I can't inspect the produced assembly instructions.

 ## Final Times
 Unlocking the CPU clock, the final times for today are: